-For a police monitored alarm you pay a premium subscription, so it’s important to know exactly what you’re getting and whether it’s worth it.
+For a police response alarm you pay a premium subscription, so it’s important to know exactly what you’re getting and whether it’s worth it.

-The first thing to know is that a police-monitored alarm is not directly connected to the police.
+The first thing to know is that a police response alarm is not directly connected to the police.
 Instead, when triggered the alarm notifies an alarm receiving centre (ARC).
-Professional security personnel at the ARC will then respond, requesting the police if necessary and notifying the property owner and/or nominated key holders.
+Security personnel at the ARC will then respond, requesting the police if necessary and notifying the property owner and/or nominated key holders.

 These centres run 24/7 and are crucial for reducing unnecessary police callouts to false alarms.
-If the police repeatedly show up at your home because of a nosy cat setting off a sensor then they may downgrade the responsiveness to your property – luckily for you though, our intruder alarm at Boundary is pet friendly.
+If the police repeatedly show up at your home because of a nosy cat setting off a sensor then they may downgrade the responsiveness to your property – luckily for you though, our intruder alarm at Boundary is pet friendly and extremely reliable.

 When is an alarm considered ‘confirmed’?